TeMeta/Dataset-JSON_hackathon/README.md

 _:b0 <http://schema.org/Dataset> <http://localhost:4000/transfer_104ab4/define_BS1234_v2/IG.DM> .
 ```

+### <a id="define">WTF is Define?</a>
+Archived trial data is useless unless it can be understood and recreated, so the role of CDISC is to define a shared [Findable, Accessible, Interoperable and Reusable](https://www.nature.com/articles/sdata201618) way of communicating and storing research.

+The data model behind CDISC has a format for communication called "Define" to formally-describe the included datasets i.e. in this submission/transfer, what was included and what it means.

+Regulatory authorities globally have mandated the first released format "Define-XML" to accompany any submission data.

+Many have approached Define as an annoying piece of bureaucracy that adds work at the end of the trial.
+Those people are causing their own problems by focusing on the requirement itself rather asking than the more important: *what is it that regulators find so useful about Define?*

+Define is **not**
+* a post-mortem
+* esoteric, only interesting to librarians
+* different from your dataset specifications
+* a single-use, unobtainable .xml file in a .zip file in a secure transfer to regulators

+Define **is**
+* the blueprint for your trial outputs
+* instructions for creation of datasets i.e. should come *before* dataset creation, can drive automation
+* useful config and interface between apps and data
+* a universal, non-proprietary language for dataset specification that is understandable by both machines and humans (with the right tools)
+* instructions for re-use and recreation of trial data for scientists of the future

 ## Conclusions and next steps
-So far we have shown JSON-LD as a means of transforming Define-JSON and Dataset-JSON into a graph.
+JSON-LD is a powerful means of transforming JSON into a graph by adding a `@context` reference to the relevant served reference.

-JSON-LD brings Dataset and Define together explicitly by turning IDs and references into graph nodes and connections with universally unique IDs
+JSON-LD brings Dataset-JSON and Define-JSON together explicitly by turning IDs and references into graph nodes and connections with universally unique IDs

-Next steps: PoC expression of Define in JSON-LD `@graph` form to provides a semantic blueprint layer to the Define specifications with well-defined nodes and relations
+This project shows that combined with Dataset-JSON and JSON-LD, Define **could be**
+* a Data Contract a.k.a.
+Data Transfer Agreement, DTA
+* a single source of truth accessible over API
+* a transfer manifest
+* a graph

+Next research direction: by [expressing Define as a JSON-LD context](https://github.com/TeMeta/define-ld) that accompanies Dataset-JSON, can the Define *become* the semantic context for any size/shape/type/source of Dataset-JSON that references it?
+E.g. JSON-LD `@graph` and context that maps data into well-defined nodes

 ## Contribution